1hAck-0/zeroimport/README.md

 - Avoids **unwanted IAT (Import Address Table) Hooks** inside your driver placed by other loaded drivers

 ## [Proof of Concept](https://imgur.com/a/hkE4z3v)
-This shows the difference between the simple source-code and compiled pseudocode (decompiled in IDA Pro) As you can see, `PsGetProcessId` and `PsInitialSystemProcess` are not imported although I am using them in the example driver.
+This shows the difference between the simple source-code and compiled pseudocode (decompiled in IDA Pro).

+As you can see, `PsGetProcessId` and `PsInitialSystemProcess` are not imported although I am using them in the example driver.
 However ZeroImport needs to import just one function: `MmGetSystemRoutineAddress` to get `PsLoadedModuleList` and loop through the loaded system drivers and find ntoskrnl's base which is why you will always have at least one import in your driver.
 This isn't a big issue though because it doesn't defeat any of ZeroImport's use purposes.

 ## How it Works